 - Read-only memory (ROM)

 - Random access memory (RAM)

-- Real-time clock and CMOS RAM (RT/CMOS RAM).
+- RT/CMOS RAM.

 ROM Subsystem

 The ROM subsystem consists of 128KB.
 ROM is active at power-on time and is assigned the top of the first and last 1MB of address space (0E0000 to 0FFFFF and FE0000 to FFFFFF).
 After POST ensures that system memory is operating properly, the ROM code is copied to RAM at the same address space, and ROM is disabled.